glithriel/dnd-discord-bot/README.md

 ## Dungeons and Dragons Discord Bot

-This is the repository for a Discordbot I created to help me learn how to write Python3.
+This is the repository for a Discord bot I created to help me learn how to write Python3.
 Any advice is appreciated!